Having trouble connecting to UA’s network?

 - Vista Wireless Configuration only works when there is no preexisting Rootown profile.
 If there Is one, you can delete it first when you get to step 3 in the Wiki instructions.

-- Android Wireless: Not every Android device will have the icons and menus look EXACTLY like this, but they will all be very similar provided they are running Android 4.x.
+- Android Wireless: Not every Android device will have the icons and menus look EXACTLY like this, but they will all be very similar provided they are running Android 4.x or 5.x.

 - Hardware/Software Providers: Sometimes hardware providers make changes to their system or software that can affect connectivity.
 For example, Tivo or Pandora may have made changed to their setup.
 UA is unable to fix such issues and you need to contact the hardware/software provider.
 If the provider gives you information that may be of use to others, please share it with the University.

-Note: While setting up your wireless connection, you may have joined the "uaguest" network.
-Sometimes your computer will keep connecting to uaguest.
+Note: While setting up your wireless connection, you may have joined the "Roo-Guest" network.
+Sometimes your computer will keep connecting to Roo-Guest.
 If so, find the network under Settings > Wi-Fi, click on the arrow next to the network, and select "Forget This Network."
-This will drop the profile for "uaguest" and use your new Rootown one.
+This will drop the profile for "Roo-Guest" and use your new Roo-Secure one.

-Ensure you have the correct configuration.
+- Ensure you have the correct configuration.
 It might be useful to start over.
-Tell your device or laptop to forget or erase your Rootown/UARH connection, and set it up anew using the instructions above.
+Tell your device or laptop to forget or erase your Roo-Secure connection and set it up anew using the instructions above.

-In some cases, there is hit-and-miss wireless access as you travel campus.
+In some cases, there are areas of weak coverage as you travel campus.

 Ensure you have compatible hardware/software and proper configuration (see above).